 Nomacopan is a bifunctional molecule that inhibits complement C5 while also completely and independently binding tightly (KD 0.2nM) to leukotriene B4 (LTB4) a member of the eicosanoid family of lipid mediators.

 Akari has also developed compounds that only inhibit LTB4, and is developing compounds targeting other eicosanoids such as thromboxane A2 (TXA2).

-Phylogenetic analysis has shown that nomacopan started as an LTB4 inhibitor, and through evolution, subsequently acquired the ability to inhibit C5.
+Phylogenetic analysis has shown that nomacopan started as an LTB4 inhibitor, and through evolution subsequently acquired the ability to inhibit C5.
 This indicates that inhibition of both C5 and LTB4 at an inflammatory site is of benefit to feeding ticks, as these inflammatory mediators are often co-located, making nomacopan a more potent inhibitor of inflammation than a molecule that targets either C5 or LTB4.
-The benefit of dual inhibition has been illustrated in an animal model of immune complex alveolitis (Roversi et al, 2013) and Akari is currently undertaking further work to explore diseases where inhibition of both C5 and LTB4 or LTB4 alone is likely to be of most clinical benefit.
+The benefit of dual inhibition has been illustrated in an animal model of immune complex alveolitis (Roversi et al, 2013).
+Akari is currently undertaking further work to explore diseases where inhibition of both C5 and LTB4 or LTB4 alone are likely to be of most clinical benefit.

 Role of LTB4 in inflammation and disease

 LTB4 plays an important early role in the initiation and amplification of inflammation: it attracts and activates white blood cells in areas of inflammation.
 The roles that LTB4 plays in the amplification of immune responses are still emerging, but LTB4 activity has been implicated in diseases as diverse as asthma and COPD, blistering skin disease, pulmonary arterial hypertension (PAH), thrombosis, diabetes, and metastatic cancer.